Event:DNA & Indigeneity Public Symposium

 Date:October 22, 2015

-Dr. Deborah Bolnick is Associate Professor of Anthropology at the University of Texas at Austin.
+Dr. Ripan Malhi is Associate Professor in the Department of Anthropology at the University of Illinois at Urbana-Champaign.

 This talk was presented at the DNA and Indigeneity Public Symposium, held on Oct 22, 2015, at SFU Harbour Centre in Vancouver, British Columbia.